-- Step 9 If your router has more than one BRI interface, enter the exit command to return to the Router(config)# prompt.
+- Step 9 To configure another BRI interface, enter the exit command to return to the Router(config)# prompt.
 Repeat Step 7 and Step 8 of this procedure to configure the next BRI interface. - Step 10 By default, the router allocates 25 percent of dynamic random-access memory (DRAM) to shared memory (used for data transmitted or received by network modules and WAN interface cards).
 If your router includes 16 or more ISDN BRI interfaces, you must increase the amount of shared memory by entering the memory-size iomem command.
 The following example increases shared memory from 25 percent to 40 percent:

+'''

 Router(config)# memory-size iomem 40

+'''